 Moving to Dubai for permanent residence with children: the best nurseries and schools

 Are you looking for a buy-to-live or buy-to-invest property in Dubai?
-The Emirates.Estate team will help you find the best solution and buy an apartment in Dubai close to a nursery or a school.
+The Emirates.Estate team will help you find the best solution and buy an apartment or house in Dubai close to a nursery or a school.
 We offer an extensive property database with the best deals from verified developers in the most popular communities in Dubai.
-The company's experts have extensive experience in concluding sales transactions.
-You can contact the manager to get more detailed information.
+The company’s experts have a wealth of experience in concluding sales transactions.
+Reach out to them for more detailed information.